Kriz-hub/Holiday-Dialysis/README.md

   Section2: https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/NewWireframes/section%202%2C%20about.jpg
   Section3: https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/NewWireframes/section%203%2C%20contact.jpg
-* Tablet: The tablet views the same in panorama view. when it is on "selfie view" section3 is ordered on a slightly different way with google maps on top: https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/NewWireframes/tablet%20section%203%2C%20dif%20layout%20as%20desktop.jpg
+* Tablet: The tablet views the same in panorama view. when it is on "portrait view" section3 is ordered on a slightly different way with google maps on top: https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/NewWireframes/tablet%20section%203%2C%20dif%20layout%20as%20desktop.jpg
 * Smartphone:
   All is showing below each other, Top bar is split in 2 parts: